Allan122/UPNCR---His/README.md

 - Mohenjodaro is the most well-known site.
 The first site to be discovered was Harappa.
 - The settlement is divided into two sections, one smaller but higher and the other much larger but lower.
 - Archeologists designate these as the Citadel and the lower town respectively.
+- Citadel buildings were constructed on mud brick platforms.
+It was walled and it means that it was seperated from the Lower Town.